Fleet Manager Manual — OneRoad

 Review all entered details and tap Confirm to complete your account setup.

 Your fleet account is now active.
-You can now sign in to the portal at app.oneroad.io anytime using your mobile number.
+Sign in to the portal at app.oneroad.io anytime using your mobile number.

 Section 3